Statutes for the Pax et Bellum

 11. Member Meeting

 11.1.
-If the Board decides that a Member Meeting is to have decision-making status, summons to the Member Meeting have to be sent to all members’ registered e-mail addresses, as well as be posted at the Department of Peace and Conflict Research, at least 14 days before the meeting.
+If the Board decides that a Member Meeting is to have decision-making status, summons to the Member Meeting have to be sent to all members’ registered e-mail addresses, as well as be posted on the website and relevant PR channels at least 14 days before the meeting.

 11.2.
 If a titled Board member resigns longer than a 30 days, excluding academic holidays, in advance of an Annual General Meeting or Extra General Meeting, a Member Meeting must be called in order to fill said position.